ocelotconsulting/ocelotconsulting.github.io/_posts/2018-01-08-rust-error-handling.md

 I've been wanting to learn a new language for a few years now, and [Rust](http://rust-lang.org) has been near the top of my list.
 Rust is primarily a systems language although its designers claim it's fine for general purpose use.
 My recent background is primarily in applications and web development - Scala, Java, and lately mostly client and server-side JavaScript, but since Rust is a popular language for developing [WebAssembly](http://webassembly.org/) there's some overlap.

 Rust's killer feature is memory safety without garbage collection via a complex system of accounting built into the language.
-It's a new concept that's been a fun challenge to learn, and potentially the subject of a future blog post.
+It's a new concept that's been a fun challenge to learn, and potentially the subject of a future post.
 Today, though, I'm going to focus on error handling.
 Rust (and Go) are outliers among modern languages because they don't rely on exceptions for error handling.

 ## What's wrong with exceptions?